Top Nature Reserves › Overberg › Western Cape › South Africa

-A smorgasbord of nature reserves and conservancies in and around Gansbaai attest to the abundant wildlife in this area.
+A variety of nature reserves and conservancies in the Overberg attest to the abundant wildlife in this area.
 Most of the reserves boast scenic hiking trails and a variety of outdoor activities in breathtaking settings.

 Gansbaai itself has a number of conservancies, including the whale-watching Mekka of Walker Bay, the Dyer Island Bird Sanctuary, Uilenkraalsmond Estuary and Grootbos Private Nature Reserve.

 The Walker Bay Nature Reserve stretches from Hermanus along the coast to the most southern part of the Gansbaai coastline and is renowned for its remarkable variety of indigenous coastal fynbos species, historical caves, fossilised dunes and flourishing pelagic bird and marine life.
 This is the place where people from across the globe come to watch the impressive Southern Right Whales and to cage-dive with the Great White Sharks.

 Boat trips to Dyer Island give guests the opportunity to also meet the other members of the Marine Big Five - dolphins, seals and penguins - as well as endangered bird species such as the Cape Gannet, Hartlaub's Gull and the Black Oystercatcher that breed on the island.